Clemson University: Fraternity and sorority life

 The university's fraternities and sororities system is somewhat different from other large universities in the southern U.S. in that there are no Greek houses on campus, although there are residence halls designated for fraternities and sororities.
 There are a few fraternity houses off campus.
 The remaining sororities' on-campus housing is on the other end of campus, in what is commonly referred to as "the horseshoe" in Smith and Barnett Halls.

-In 2017, 15% of men and 31% of women were involved in Greek life, out of 19,825 undergraduate students.
+In 2023, 18% of men and 37% of women were involved in Greek Life, out of 23,340 undergraduate students.
+In Spring 2024, 87% of all Greek Life members exceeded a 3.0 GPA.
 While the required GPA to join Greek life is 2.7, the mean GPA of each sorority was above the all-university mean.